hexatomic/hexatomic/docs/dev/src/maintenance/unreviewed-code-triage.md

 For each of the pull requests with the `unreviewed` label, merge the tip commit of the pull request into your branch.
 At this stage, conflicts may appear, which may, for example, be due to the addition of reviewed PRs with larger features in between non-reviewed hotfix PRs.
 If there is any conflict, abort the merge, review the current changes up to this point, and start a new triage with the last commit before the merge commit of the problematic PR as a starting point.
-For example, in the following history of pull requests, there would be two triages: one triage for PRs 1 and 2, starting from the last triaged master commit, and one triage from the PR X commit (which was reviewed) that includes PRs 4 and 5.
+For example, in the following history of pull requests, there would be two triages: one triage for PRs 1 and 2, starting from the last triaged `main` commit, and one triage from the PR X commit (which was reviewed) that includes PRs 4 and 5.

 ```plain
 last triaged commit